ska-sa/spead2/doc/tools.rst

 Installation
 ^^^^^^^^^^^^
-The tool is automatically compiled and installed with spead2, provided that libiverbs support is detected at configure time.
+The tool is automatically compiled and installed with spead2, provided that libibverbs support is detected at configure time.

 It may also be necessary to configure the system to work with ibverbs.
 See :doc:`py-ibverbs` for more information.